-- 1 at-large student representative
+- One at-large student representative

-- 2 staff members in Facilities Management
+- Two staff members in Facilities Management

-Any student, faculty, or staff member can propose sustainable projects to the Green Fee Committee for consideration.
+Any student, faculty or staff member can propose sustainable projects to the Green Fee Committee for consideration.

 Along with identifying, researching and recommending specific uses of funds generated by the Campus Green Fee, the mission of the Green Fee Committee is to fund the implementation of sustainable (environmental, economic, and social justice) initiatives at Northeastern Illinois University.

 In 2007, the Green Cycle Group (the NEIU environmental activist club at the time) initiated the idea of a student "green fee" that would be used to promote campus sustainability initiatives.
 A proposal was presented to the Student Government Association who endorsed it and proposed a referendum for the entire student body.
-The student body approved and the $3 per semester "Green Fee" started appearing on students' bills that Fall.
+The student body approved and the $3 per semester "Green Fee" started appearing on students' bills that fall.

 Through a series of meetings involving interested students, faculty and staff, the Green Fee Charter was drawn up, which formalized the membership and governing policies of the committee.
 Once the charter was approved in Spring 2008, the Green Fee Committee got to work.
 It was then decided that:

 - There would be nine voting members with students in the majority (five), and four non-student members (two faculty and two Facilities Management staff).